Strenghten Democracy

 From Washington: Activities of the Bertelsmann Foundation

-#Strengthen Democracy on the other side of the Atlantic: In their magazine ‘Transponder’, our colleagues in Washington take a close look at the state of democracy in the super election year 2024.
-What would Trump's election victory mean for democracy in the USA?
-And how divided is the USA?
-They analyse the relationship between the USA and European countries and provide an overview of the election year in the Election Hub.
+#Strengthendemocracy on the other side of the Atlantic: Our colleagues in Washington have analysed the US election in a series of articles.
+What does Trump's election victory mean for democracy in the USA?
+How divided is the USA?
+They analyse the relationship between the USA and the European states and provide a broad overview of the election year in the Election Hub